 Moving into the tablet space, take a look at iKross cup holder mount.
 These mounts serve a dual purpose in that it includes cradles for both a phone and a tablet.
 The mount is adjustable and solidly made to easily handle the weight of your tablet.
 You will see a lot of mounts on the market for tablets or cell phones.
 This is the only car mount kit that I know of that offers two different cradles, one for the phone, the other for the tablet.
 You will not find a universal cradle that fits phones and large tablets.
 This is a good value given the fact that two cradles are included.

-If you would like to mount a satellite radio in your cup holder, Arkon is the only company we know of that make a mount for Sirius or XM radios.
-Their mounts include an AMPS adapter plate that has the holes and screws needed to attach to the back of your Sirius / XM radio.
-Like the GPS mount just mentioned, the cup holder mount has a flexible gooseneck stem to permit tilting the angle up towards the driver.
+If you would like to mount a satellite radio in your cup holder, consider the Arkon SR123 Universal Flexible Cup Holder Mount for XM Sirius.
+These mounts include an AMPS adapter plate that has the holes and screws needed to attach to the back of your Sirius / XM radio.
+The cup holder mount has a flexible gooseneck stem to permit tilting the angle up towards the driver.